tomasalias/heroku-minecraft-server/README.md

 From the Control Panel, navigate to `DDNS Services`

-Create your Domain Name.
+Create your Domain Name from Option 1: One of Dynu's Free Shared Top Level Domains.
 This will be the IP others will Connect To to Join your Server

 Click `DNS Records` and Add a New DNS Record with the Following Information set.
 All other Fields can be Left as Default